Noblesix960/PrankLineCrafter/README.md

    Replace `your_llama_api_token` with your LlamaAPI token and `your_target_url` with the URL of the server where you want to send the generated stories.

-## Usage

-1. Prepare a `names.txt` file in the root directory with one name per line.
+4. Prepare a `names.txt` file in the root directory with one name per line.

-2. Run the `llm.py` script:
+5. Run the script:

     ```bash
-    python llm.py
+    python main.py
     ```

-   The script will read names from `names.txt`, generate a story for each name, and send the results to the specified URL.
+    The script will read names from names.txt, generate a story for each name, and send the results to the specified server.

-## Configuration

-- **LLAMA_API_TOKEN**: Your LlamaAPI token for accessing the API.
-- **URL**: The target server URL where the POST requests will be sent.

 ## Error Handling